rust-alt/cargo-esr/README.md

    The number of commits pushed to the repo, from up to 100 contributors.

 #### secondary_contribution_pct
-   For repositories with a 100 or more commits.
+   For repositories with 50 or more commits.
 This represents the percentage of commits from all contributors but the top one.

+#### tertiary_contribution_pct
+   For repositories with 50 or more commits.
+This represents the percentage of commits from all contributors but the top two.

    This, with the number of contributors, provide an alternative to bus/truck factor calculations, from readily available data, obtained via GitHub's API.